What Is A Landed Cost

 About NewBuyingAgent

-Practice has proven that it is not necessarily the most cost-effective way for overseas buyers to do business directly with factories.
-Reasons follow:
+Practice has proven that it is not necessarily the most cost-effective way for global buyers to do business directly with factories.
+Here are the pain points you may face:

 Leave all the sourcing headaches with us.
 We handle sourcing, you grow.